jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 - **newer than** / **older than** - Relative date comparisons (days, weeks, months, years)
 - **matches regex** - Advanced pattern matching using .NET regex syntax

-### Using "Is In" to Simplify Playlists
+### Using "Is In" to Simplify Lists

-The **"is in"** and **"is not in"** operators are powerful tools that can help you simplify your playlists.
+The **"is in"** and **"is not in"** operators are powerful tools that can help you simplify your lists.
 Instead of creating multiple OR rule groups, you can combine multiple values in a single rule using semicolons.

 **Example: Instead of this (multiple OR rule groups):**
 ```